mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

 and we can do it forever.
 So `Fix f` is an infinite chain of `Fix` applications and infinite chains don't care about one more application.
-If we apply `Fix f` to `Fix f`, we get `Fix f` again and that's what is meant by a fixpoint in this context.
+If we apply `Fix f` to `Fix f`, we get `Fix f` again and that's what is meant by a fixed point in this context.

 Let's define a simple syntax tree in terms of the initial `Expr`